-Crown Broadcast IREC warrants its broadcast products to the ORIGINAL PURCHASER of a NEW Crown Broadcast product, for a period of five (5) years after shipment from Crown Broadcast.
+Crown Broadcast /IREC warrants its broadcast products of a NEW Crown Broadcast manufactured product for a period of five (5) years after shipment from Crown Broadcast.
 All products are warranted to be free of defects in materials and workmanship and meet or exceed all specifications published by Crown Broadcast.
 Product nameplate with serial number must be intact and not altered in any way.
-This warranty is non - transferable.
-This warranty in its entirety is the only warranty offered by Crown Broadcast.
-No other warranties, expressed or implied, will be enforceable.